Table of Contents

 The worst-case scenario is ending up with thousands of dollars in damages.

-If you’re an enthusiastic D.I.Y go-getter, this article will help you understand certain types of surfaces and hopefully help you avoid damages and get the job done right.
+If you’re an enthusiastic D.I.Y go-getter, this article will help you understand certain types of surfaces and hopefully help you avoid damage and get the job done right.

 We just hate to see homeowners making mistakes and wasting their hard-earned money and time figuring it out all by themselves.

-We want to save them precious time that they can be used to do other things much more rewarding to them.
-We do pressure washing and all sorts of exterior cleaning for a living so our time is well spent helping you!
+We want to save them precious time so that they can be used to do other things much more rewarding to them.
+We do pressure washing in Austin TX and all sorts of exterior cleaning for a living so our time is well spent helping you!

 How Can You Tell The Difference Between Soft Washing & Pressure Washing?